Valleri: Background

-Other appearances
+Release

+The remade "Valleri" was released on February 17, 1968.
+In the United States, the song reached number 3 on the Billboard Hot 100 and topped the Cash Box singles chart.
+The single was the band's last American Top Ten hit, their last to receive a push from their television series, and their last to be certified gold by the RIAA.
+The song was featured on the band's fifth album, The Birds, The Bees & The Monkees, released in April 1968.

 The original recording of "Valleri" was finally released in January 1990 as part of the Rhino Records collection Missing Links, Volume II, along with several other versions of songs used in the TV series.

 Single and LP releases of the second version, as well versions appearing on subsequent packages, feature a fadeout ending.
 The cold-ending version (heard in one episode of the television series and credited as "Valerie") was first released on Arista's Then & Now...
 The Best of the Monkees compilation in 1986.
 Subsequent hits packages and reissues of the single on the Flashback label also feature the longer version.
 Early examples of the Flashback single release have the fadeout ending.

-The song "Barmy" by the Fall from the 1985 album This Nation's Saving Grace includes a riff based on "Valleri."

 Live history

 The song's regular live performances first occurred when Davy Jones and Micky Dolenz paired with songwriters Boyce and Hart in 1976 performing "Valleri" as Dolenz, Jones, Boyce & Hart as part of a medley in more than 50 concert dates.
 When Jones, Dolenz and Peter Tork reunited in 1986 to tour as The Monkees, they frequently featured "Valleri" in their set lists.
 The song was played in over 100 shows that year and was used in all of the Monkees' reunion tours through 2011.
 Following Jones's death in 2012, "Valleri" was not included in the reunion tours which featured Tork, Nesmith, and Dolenz; nor was it featured in subsequent Tork / Dolenz or Nesmith / Dolenz tour dates.
 In 2022, Dolenz celebrated the memory of three band members by including "Valleri" in shows from 2022-2024.